fastent/fastent/README.md

 ### Installation

-fastent is developed for Python 3.
+fastent is developed for Python 3 on Unix systems.

 Clone this repo or install from PyPI:
 ```